 Structure tech requirements and discuss design, build, testing, operation, and security costs.
 Business requirements should be collected in advance, considering the expected confidentiality of the data involved.
 Apart from this, think about application exposure to properly manage access control.

 Secure design is a complex of activities intended to effectively prevent web security attacks.
 Threat management is one of the critical principles of secure design.
 While creating user stories, you must define the proper flow and failure states.
 Build, test, and validate assumptions to create reliable failure flows.
 Document your results in user stories.

 How to build a secure development lifecycle

 Plan a secure development lifecycle from the beginning of the software development process.
-For this, you can use consulting services of a reliable vendor or engage security professionals.
+For this, you can use consulting on web development services of a reliable vendor or engage security professionals.